How to Choose Web Hosting (Without Overpaying)

 The Bottom Line

 Stop over-engineering your initial setup.
 If your site is new, cap your downside risk.
-Start with a high-quality, LiteSpeed-enabled shared hosting plan.
+Start with a high-quality, LiteSpeed-enabled shared hosting plan with transparent renewal pricing, a server location that matches your audience geography, and domain registration kept separate.

 👉 Read my honest review of the $47.88/year entry-level hosting I use for my own test sites, complete with real TTFB performance data and my actual credit card receipt.